 Written testimony: Click here to provide written testimony.

-These comments will become part of the Assembly record.
-Note: comments submitted through emails to individual Assembly Members or to the general email@example.com email will are not incorporated into the Assembly record, so we encourage you to use the written testimony form to have your comments included on the public record.
+Comments submitted through this form (versus emails to individual Assembly Members or to the general firstname.lastname@example.org) are incorporated into the formal record via an Assembly Informational Memorandum (AIM), so we encourage you to use the written testimony form to have your comments included on the public record.

 Phone testimony: Click here to sign-up to testify by phone.